The road leading from Nof HaGalil-TAAS to the Churchill recreation area will be closed for about two months, due to works

 The Megido trail at the Ramat Menashe Park is now open for travelers.
 The 70-kilometer trail is for experienced walkers, and is not meant for cyclists.
 The trail, marked in purple, replaces the old Ramat Menashe trail, which was marked in orange.

-The grove is closed until further notice due to collapsing trees hazard.
+The single will be closed starting November 27 until further notice due to works.

 No water available in the area until further notice.

-The water supply to the site is down until further notice.
+Due to security works in the area, the site is closed until further notice.

 The restrooms at the park are closed til further notice.